BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/5_4_Sending_a_Raw_Transaction_with_Data.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-The basic `bitcoin-cli` interface for sending raw transactions has a few other features, which start to veer away from the idea of just instantly sending out funds.
+The basic `bitcoin-cli` interface for sending raw transactions has a few additional features, which begin to veer away from the idea of  instantly sending out funds.
 One of those is the ability to send up to 80 bytes of data to the blockchain using an OP_RETURN code.

-## Create Your OP_RETURN Data
+## Create Your Data

 The first thing you need to do is create the 80 bytes (or less) of data that you'll be recording in your OP_RETURN.
-This might be as simple as preparing a message or you might be hasing existing data.
+This might be as simple as preparing a message or you might be hahsing existing data.
 For example, `sha256sum` produces 256 bits of data, which is 32 bytes, well under the limits:
 ```
 $ sha256sum contract.jpg
 fe7f0a3b69f56ef2d055a78823ed3bd1422e46c3183658ea854253033ae0ccef  contract.jpg
 $ op_return_data="fe7f0a3b69f56ef2d055a78823ed3bd1422e46c3183658ea854253033ae0ccef"
 ```
-_What is an OP_RETURN?_ All Bitcoin transactions are built upon scripts that we'll meet in the next chapter.
+_What is an OP_RETURN?_ All Bitcoin transactions are built upon opcode scripts that we'll meet in the next chapter.
 The OP_RETURN is a simple  opcode that defines a transaction as invalid.
-Convention has caused it to be used to embed data on the blockchain.
+Convention has resulted in it being used to embed data on the blockchain.

 ## Prepare Some Money

 Your purpose in creating a data transaction isn't to send money to anyone, it's to put data into the blockchain.
 However, you _must_ send money to do so.
 You just need to use a change address as your _only_ recipient.
 Then you can identify a UTXO and send that to your change address, minus a transaction fee, while also using the same transaction to create an OP_RETURN.

-Here's our standard setup:
+Here's the standard setup:
 ```
 $ bitcoin-cli listunspent
 [